Elements of Poetry

 ● Rhyme scheme is usually ABAB or ABCB

-Another poetry form that traces its origins to Ancient Greece, odes were originally intended to be sung.
-Nowadays, though no longer sung, the term ode still refers to a type of lyrical poem that addresses and often praises a certain person, thing, or event.
+Another poetry form that traces its origins to Ancient Greece, odes were initially intended to be sung.
+Nowadays, though no longer sung, the term ode still refers to a type of lyrical poem that addresses and often praises a specific person, thing, or event.

 ● The author addresses a person, thing, or event